BlueNetSec/EvasionAndBypass/ProcessInjectionMigration/README.md

 Now, We know what API to use, let's create a c# Console App(.NET Framework) [process inject code](/ProcessInjectionMigration/Program.cs) using the above APIs.
 Hint, don't forget use [P/Invoke resource](www.pinvoke.net)for reference on how to declear Win32API in C#.
 - ToDo: The C# inject code works fine.
 Instead of hardcoding the Process ID, try to use **Process.GetProcessByName** method to resolve it dynamically.(page 140)
+- TODO:APIs NtCreateSection, NtMapViewOfSection, NtUnMapViewOfSection, and NtClose in ntdll.dll can be used as alternatives to VirtualAllocEx and WriteProcessMemory.
+Let's do some research and write this one in c#.(page 140)